cccbr/belfryupkeep/content/docs/020-permissions/index.md

 *Whilst every effort has been made to ensure the accuracy of this information, neither contributors nor the Central Council of Church Bell Ringers can accept responsibility for any inaccuracies or for any activities undertaken based on the information provided.*

-Version 1.0.3, March 2023
+Version 1.0.4, February 2025

-© 2023 Central Council of Church Bell Ringers
+© 2025 Central Council of Church Bell Ringers